 The main computational overhead on the tag is due to the generation of the q values r_p .
 These values could be computed via a PRNG.
-Similarly to what proposed in [Tsudik 2006], in practice it can be resolved as an iterated keyed hash (e.g., HMAC) computed on some cheap, weak pseudo random source (for instance circuitry noise) and keyed on $k{i,j}$.
-The solutions in [Feldhofer et al. 2005; Pramstaller et al. 2006], matching the tight hardware constraints of RFID, could be adopted to serve as hash function.
+Similarly to what proposed in [32], in practice it can be resolved as an iterated keyed hash (e.g., HMAC) computed on some cheap, weak pseudo random source (for instance circuitry noise) and keyed on $k{i,j}$.
+The solutions in [12, 28, 30], matching the tight hardware constraints of RFID, could be adopted to serve as hash function-however, note that some issues still stand about the possibility to implement standard hash functions on resource constrained RFID [11]; nonetheless, ongoing research in the field has highlighted triangular function [20, 25] as an interesting direction to possibly provide resource constrained devices, such as RFID, with hash functions.
 Further, the tag requires one hash functions to generate $k{i,j}$ and $q\ell$ more "xor" (\oplus) due to the invocation of the function $P(\circ)$.
 Note that the cost of all these "xor", operations can be considered negligible.